junyangwang0410/Knight/README.md

 ```

 ## 2. Data Preparation
-Downloading the images and videos of each dataset from Web
+Downloading the images and videos of each dataset from Web.

 The data files looks like:
 ```bash
 ./data/